cert-manager/cert-manager/README.md

 > Prebuilt images for cert-manager are made available on Dockerhub.

 This guide sets up cert-manager to run as a Deployment on your Kubernetes cluster.
-It will then go on to set up the Letsencrypt staging server as a Certificate issuer, and request a Certificate for a domain you control using the HTTP01 challenge mechanism.
+It will then go on to set up the [Let's Encrypt ACME staging server](https://letsencrypt.org/docs/staging-environment/) as a Certificate issuer, and request a Certificate for a domain you control using both the HTTP01 and DNS01 challenge mechanisms.

-This guide will configure cert-manager to attempt to fulfill Certificate resources in all namespace in your cluster.
+By default, it will be configured to fulfil Certificate resources in all namespaces.

 ### 0. Pre-requisites